jackogross123/School_District_Analysis/README.md

 New Analysis
 ![per_school_summary_NEW](https://github.com/jackogross123/School_District_Analysis/blob/main/Resources/per_school_summary_NEW.png)

+#### Findings
+Because of our code, the only school that was affected by the new analysis was Thomas High School.
+Since only the 9th graders at Thomas High School were accused of academic misconduct, they're the only section that is altered.

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Original Analysis